-I'm pleased to share a personal project of mine, where the initial design started in late 2018, and purchasing starting in March of 2019.
-By no means is this complete, but I'm at a point where I'm pleased with the progress I have made so far.
+I'm pleased to share a personal project of mine, where the initial design started in late 2018, and purchasing started in March of 2019.
+By no means is this complete, but I'm at a point where I'm excited to share the progress I have made so far.

-We opted to go with two BCN3D Sigmax printers – dual extrusion was a must, the IDEX technology had some potential uses, and the large bed width had advantages.
-I spent quite a bit of time learning how to effectively operate those machines; later I picked up a used Davinci 1.0 and flashed it with Repetier, built a MPCNC, and eventually the Stratasys went belly-up and made its way home with me.
+We opted to go with two BCN3D Sigmax printers – dual extrusion was a must, the IDEX technology had some potential uses, and the large bed width was attractive.
+I spent quite a bit of time learning how to effectively operate those machines (they are surprisingly a lot of work!); later I picked up a used Davinci 1.0 and flashed it with Repetier, built a MPCNC, and eventually the Stratasys went belly-up and made its way home with me.

 My initial design objectives were to have a machine that…

 - Has a limited number of 3D printed components

 - Has a large print area

 - Is capable of printing high temperature thermoplastics

 - Is capable of dual extrusion